tueimage/8dm50-machine-learning/README.md

-***This page is currently in the process of being updated for the 2020 edition of the course.
-All materials and information are subject to change.***

 # Machine Learning in Medical Imaging and Biology (8DM50)
 The course covers a number of machine learning methods and concepts, including state-of-the-art deep learning methods, with example applications in the medical imaging and computational biology domains.